Sir Hereward Wake, 13th Baronet: Personal life and other interests

 Wake married Margaret Winifred Benson, the daughter of banker and art collector Robin Benson, at St George's Hanover Square Church, Westminster, on 30 October 1912.
 The Wakes lived at their ancestral home, Courteenhall House.
 They had seven children, including Hereward Wake who also served in the KRRC.
 One of their daughters, Diana Wake, was killed in a riding accident at Bicester Hunt Races on 11 March 1950, another married the son of Major-General Guy Dawnay.

 Wake inherited the baronetcy (as 13th baronet) upon his father's death in 1916.
 He was appointed as a deputy lieutenant for Northamptonshire on 29 July 1922.
 Wake was nominated for the position of High Sheriff of Northamptonshire in November 1925 and 1938, before he was appointed to the position in 1944.

 Wake had a keen interest in history and was an early member of the Northamptonshire Record Society, founded by his sister Joan Wake in 1920.
 During the inter-war years, he had at one time held command of Dover Castle and was responsible for handing over its keep to the Office of Works for preservation, having recognised its historic importance and the risk of fire posed by its use as a rifle store.

 Wake also played a key role in highlighting the damage caused to Northamptonshire by ironstone workings.
 He chaired a sub-committee on the issue for the county's branch of the Country Landowners Association and was a member of the Northamptonshire County Planning Committee.
 Wake opposed the findings of the Kennet Committee which recommended against any action to restore the workings.
-He played a role in persuading government to pass an act, proposed by Hugh Dalton, to mandate the restoration of all current ironstone workings and several thousand acres of former workings.
+He played a role in persuading government to pass the Mineral Workings Act 1951, proposed by Labour Party Member of Parliament Hugh Dalton, to mandate the restoration of all current ironstone workings and several thousand acres of former workings.
 In later life he lived in Hampshire but continued to monitor the progress of restoration on visits to Northamptonshire.
 Wake died on 4 August 1963.